-Working with NOAA’s regional navigation managers, the teams re-measure the depths of changing seafloors and search for underwater dangers to navigation that could slow down or halt ocean shipping.
+Working with Coast Survey’s regional navigation managers, the teams re-measure the depths of changing seafloors and search for underwater dangers to navigation that could slow down or halt ocean shipping.
 They provide time-sensitive information to the U.S. Coast Guard or port officials, and transmit data to NOAA cartographers for updating Coast Survey’s suite of navigational charts.

-Requests for a NOAA navigation response team originate from the appropriate U.S. Coast Guard Captain of the Port, state pilot association, port authority, or U.S. Army Corps of Engineers office.
-Requesters work with regional navigation managers to identify mission objectives and define the deliverable products.
+Requests for a NOAA navigation response team originate from the U.S. Coast Guard Captain of the Port, state pilot association, port authority, or U.S. Army Corps of Engineers office.
+Requesters work with navigation managers to identify mission objectives and define the deliverable products.